flyingfish2205/flyingfish_personal/flyingfish/src/posts/New_Inhabitants.md

 permalink: false
 ---

 The shrimp tank has grown a lot since I last posted.
 The plants have grown significantly (especially the water lettuce and dwarf sag).
-Some plant’s I didn’t even know I had started showing up as well, like duckweed, which is a pain to remove.
+Some plants I didn’t even know I had started showing up as well, like duckweed, which is a pain to remove.
 The pearlweed unfortunately melted away, leaving me with a cooked-spinach like goop on the bottom of my tank.
 Thankfully the snails and copepods made quick work of the mess.

 Before I even had the chance to add shrimp, animal life had started to appear in the tank.
 Copepods were the first to show up, and soon I began seeing Rhabdocoela, a type of flatworm.
 Without any competition or predators, their populations exploded.